PAUL WELANDER, CV AND BIOGRAPHY

 Paul subsequently became aftermarket manager of Volvo Cars North America, based in Rockleigh.
 The family spent three years in the USA.

 ”This was my best training school,” he says. ”I didn’t know what a customer or a dealer was before I took the job.

 Paul Welander is genuinely passionate as he talks about ”closing the gap between us (the development department) and the customer".

 ”I feel that both in my heart and my head.
 It’s a privilege to have the chance of seeing what is important to the customer.”

 He returned to Sweden in 2001. ”I took over a steady ship when I succeeded Hans Folkesson at Body and Trim,” says Paul Welander.

 In 2005 he became head of Quality and Customer Satisfaction.
-After a reorganisation in 2009 he became Vice President Engineering and then acting SVP Product Development.
-His current position is Senior Vice President Vehicle Line Management.
+After an reorganisation in 2009 he became Vice President Engineering and has been so until his current position as acting SVP Product Development.